Your donations will help get Girls back to school and university, we partner with families to protect the rights and wellbeing of Girls and

 Each year a Girl & her world produce these delicious Nigella inspired chocolate Christmas cakes.

-Note: Made in COVID safe conditions in the commercial kitchens of William Angliss Institute Sydney.
+Kindly baked in the commercial kitchens of William Angliss Institute Sydney.

 Deliveries within the Sydney north shore and CBD are possible.